jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 ### KivaKit Microservices &nbsp; <img src="https://state-of-the-art.org/graphics/gears/gears-32.png" srcset="https://state-of-the-art.org/graphics/gears/gears-32-2x.png 2x" style="vertical-align:baseline"/>

 KivaKit is designed to make coding microservices faster and easier.
-In this blog post, we will examine the new [*kivakit-microservice*](https://github.com/Telenav/kivakit-extensions/tree/develop/kivakit-microservice) module.
+In this blog post, we will examine the [*kivakit-microservice*](https://github.com/Telenav/kivakit-extensions/tree/develop/kivakit-microservice) module.
 As of this date, this module is only available for early access via SNAPSHOT builds and by [building KivaKit](https://github.com/Telenav/kivakit/blob/develop/documentation/overview/setup.md).
-The final release of this module should happen by the end of November, 2021 or sooner.
+The final release of KivaKit 1.1 will include this module and should happen by the end of October, 2021 or sooner.

 #### What does it do?

-The *kivakit-microservice* mini-framework makes it easy to implement RESTful GET, POST and DELETE handlers, and to *mount* those handlers on specific paths.
-Most of the usually plumbing is taken care of, including integration with the Jetty web server.
-In addition, *kivakit-microservice* provides support for a limited subset of the OpenAPI specification through Swagger integration.
-Finally, KivaKit provides a simple integration with Apache Wicket.
-Given these features, *kivakit-microservice* supports:
+The *kivakit-microservice* mini-framework makes it easy to implement REST-ful GET, POST and DELETE handlers, and to *mount* those handlers on specific paths.
+Most of the usual plumbing for a REST microservice is taken care of, including:

+* Configuration and startup of Jetty web server
-* Mounting of GET, POST and DELETE HTTP request handlers
+* Handling GET, POST and DELETE requests
+* Serialization of JSON objects with Json
-* Error handling via KivaKit [messaging](2021-07-07-broadcaster.md)
+* Error handling with KivaKit [messaging](2021-07-07-broadcaster.md)
-* Gson serialization
-* Configuration and startup of Jetty server
+* Generating an OpenAPI specification
-* Swagger OpenAPI specification viewing
+* Viewing the OpenAPI specification with Swagger
-* Apache Wicket web interface
+* Starting an Apache Wicket web application

 #### Microservices